-Name Surname: Baiba Baikovska
+Name Surname: Baiba Baikovska Ponaskova

-Sector: Non-governmental or Third sector
+Sector: Non-governmental or Third; Culture sector

 Position: PhD student, an active participant in organization Wings for Wheels

 I have the ability to easily connect with unfamiliar or little-known people.
 I am able to accumulate large amount of information, I have the confidence – I find really important to know what I am doing, why am I doing it and with what cause I am doing it.